 Combination Approach

 The most effective DIY bed bug treatment programme combines products from multiple categories.
 Start with a thorough clean: vacuum the mattress, bed frame, and surrounding furniture meticulously, paying close attention to seams, joints, and crevices.
 Wash all bedding, curtains, and clothing from the affected room at 60°C or above to kill bugs and eggs.
 Then apply a contact spray to visible harbourage points for immediate knockdown.
-Next, apply a thin layer of residual powder (DE or CimeXa) to all cracks, crevices, and hidden pathways.
+Next, apply a thin layer of residual powder to all cracks, crevices, and hidden pathways.
 Fit a mattress encasement to seal the mattress.
-Finally, deploy monitoring traps and check them weekly.
 Repeat the spray and powder application after two weeks to catch any newly hatched nymphs.
-Continue monitoring for at least six weeks after the last sign of activity.
+Continue checking for at least six weeks after the last sign of activity.

 Pro Tip